wealthsimple/eventsimple/README.md

 module UserComponent
   module Events
     class Created < UserEvent
       # Optional: Rails by default will use JSON serialization for the data attribute.
-Use Eventable::DataType to serialize/deserialize the data attribute using the Message subclass below which uses dry-struct.
+Use Eventsimple::DataType to serialize/deserialize the data attribute using the Message subclass below which uses dry-struct.
-      attribute :data, Eventable::DataType.new(self)
+      attribute :data, Eventsimple::DataType.new(self)

-      class Message < Eventable::Message
+      class Message < Eventsimple::Message
         attribute :canonical_id, DryTypes::Strict::String
         attribute :email, DryTypes::Strict::String
       end